 Websites that use Cookiebot with prior consent contribute to minimising unnecessary user behaviour, such as removing cookies and the use of ad blocker software etc., by offering the users an actual choice as far as tracking is concerned.
 At the same time, Cookiebot’s API ensures that all types of trackers, including IndexedDB, are blocked in accordance with the user’s consent, i.e. not just general HTTP cookies.

 Some websites redirect users to other websites when clicking links that directly refer to pages in the website’s own domain, although they actually redirect users to third-party websites.
-So far, Cookiebot has registered all cookies that are set in the user’s browser during the entire redirect process, i.e. also on the third party landing pages, based on an observation that, in general, users believe that the links in question redirect to pages on the current website.
+Cookiebot registers all cookies that are set in the user’s browser during the entire redirect process, i.e. also on the third party landing pages, based on an observation that, in general, users believe that the links in question redirect to pages on the current website.